 - Downtown Form-Based Code - As recommended in planBTV-Downtown & Waterfront, for the past 2 years we have been working on a new set of zoning regulations for the downtown and waterfront.
 The primary goal of these new development regulations is to foster more predictable built results and a stronger relationship between building facades and the public realm, the form and mass of buildings in relation to one another, and the scale and types of streets and blocks.
 The City Council created a Joint Committee with the Planning Commission to conduct a detailed review of the proposed Form-Based Code for the Downtown and Waterfront area.
 This Committee has met met more than 30 times, and is expeceted to bring forward their final recommendations later this spring.
 Click here to download the latest version of the DRAFT CODE (April 8, 2016).

 - The planBTV South End Master Plan: The South End is rapidly growing and changing, as we have seen in the last few years. planBTV South End is a community conversation to consider how to protect and preserve what is most loved about the South End while proactively preparing for the continued growth and change.
 The Planning Commission is currently reviewing the draft and the comments that have been made, and is making changes as a result.
 Another draft is anticipated in late spring 2017.

 Need something quickly?

-- Forms: Get a Zoning Permit Application Form (which is now able to be filled in online before printing so that staff dont have to interpret your handwriting!!!).
+- Forms: Get a Zoning Permit Application Form.
 Don't forget to get a Checklist (or other forms) for the type of project you are planning.